Cold Lap in Welding: What It Means and Why It Matters

 What Causes Cold Lap Welding?

-How to Prevent a Cold Lap?
+How Do You Prevent Cold Lap?

 What Is the Difference Between Overlap and Cold Lap?